-10.2.7 Notification of Transportable AWS, Cell and PCS Systems in Selected Bands
+10.2.6 Notification of Transportable AWS, Cell, and PCS Systems in Selected Bands

-Agencies planning to procure transportable Advanced Wireless Service (AWS), Cellular, and Personal Communications Services (PCS) Systems, including Cell-On-Wheels (COW) and Cell-On-Light Truck (Colt) systems, which operate in the bands 698-758, 775-788, 805-806, 824-849 MHz, 901-902 MHz, 930-931 MHz, 940-941 MHz, 1710-1755 MHz, 1850-1990 MHz, and 2110-2155 MHz are required to obtain certification of spectrum support from NTIA, in accordance with Section 8.2.5 of the NTIA Manual.
-Requests for spectrum certification of such systems shall be submitted for review by the Spectrum Planning Subcommittee (SPS) and shall contain the following information:
+Agencies planning to procure transportable Advanced Wireless Service (AWS), Cellular, and Personal Communications Services (PCS) Systems, including Cell-On-Wheels (COW) and Cell-On-Light Truck (Colt) systems, which operate in the bands 698-758, 775-788, 805-806, 824-849 MHz, 901-902 MHz, 930-931 MHz, 940-941 MHz, 1710-1755 MHz, 1850-1990 MHz, and 2110-2155 MHz are required to obtain certification of spectrum support from NTIA,.
+Requests for spectrum certification of such systems must be submitted for review by the SPS and must contain the following information:

-- a.
-Stage of Review: Indicate the stage of review requested. - b.
-Responsible Organization Entity and Point-of-Contact: Provide the name of the bureau, program office, or other organization entity responsible for the field-level deployment and management of the system, including a telephone point-of-contact. - c.
-Equipment Identification: Name of the manufacturer of the equipment and the name or model number of the specific equipment. - d.
-FCC Certification Identification Number(s): Provide the FCC ID Number(s) of all transmitters in the system. - e.
-Number of Units: Number of individually deployable transportable units that will be operating cooperatively and simultaneously within the deployed system. - f.
+a.
+Stage of Review: Indicate the stage of review requested.

+b.
+Responsible Organization Entity and Point-of-Contact: Provide the name of the bureau, program office, or other organization entity responsible for the field-level deployment and management of the system, including a telephone point-of-contact.

+c.
+Equipment Identification: Name of the manufacturer of the equipment and the name or model number of the specific equipment.

+d.
+FCC Certification Identification Number(s): Provide the FCC ID Number(s) of all transmitters in the system.

+e.
+Number of Units: Number of individually deployable transportable units that will be operating cooperatively and simultaneously within the deployed system.

+- f.
 Frequency Band(s): Identify the frequency band(s) in which the subject system is to operate. - g.
-Power: Transmitter power of each unit in the deployable system, in watts. - h.
-Emission Designator(s): Specify the emission designator(s) for transmitters within the system. - i.
-Rationale for the Procurement of the System: Submit justification for procurement of the system and an explanation of the plans and conditions under which the system would be deployed, including projected arrangements or constraints related to sharing of the system among other federal agencies. - j.
+Power: Transmitter power in watts of each unit in the deployable system. - h.
+Emission Designator(s): Specify the emission designator(s) for transmitters within the system.

+i.
+Rationale for the Procurement of the System: Submit justification for procurement of the system and an explanation of the plans and conditions under which the system would be deployed, including projected arrangements or constraints related to sharing of the system among other federal agencies.

+j.
 Federal agency agreement with non-federal entity: Provide a summation of agreements established to facilitate the operation of the system.

-10.3 SCOPE OF PROCEDURE
+10.3 SCOPE OF REVIEW PROCEDURE